A Git workflow with the terminal

 After the branch is created, you need to switch to it with

-To make your branch with the vegan pie recipe available for you friend, you need to push the branch to the remote repository on GitHub.
+To share your branch with the vegan pie recipe with your friend, you need to push the branch to the remote repository on GitHub.
 This works just like with the main branch using git push

 .